esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 $ npm run generate
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For detailed explanation on Nuxt, check out the [documentation](https://nuxtjs.org).